 This is a post from NF Rebel Chef Noel.

-You ever get to the store and think to yourself, “I have no clue I doing here”?
+Ever get to the store and think to yourself, “I have no clue what I’m doing here”?

 We’ve all wandered up and down the aisles wondering: What’s healthy?
 What types of food will last the longest?
 What tastes good?
 Which items are the best bang for my buck?
 And let’s not even mention what choices we need to make to put together an actual meal.